kavstea/Business-Data-Management-Project/README.md

->grade: S
+>Grade: S
 >
->no. of terms spent: 2 (procrastination included)
+>No. of terms spent: 2 (including some procrastination)

->in this project, i worked with an astrology business to understand their challenges, analyzed their data to identify trends, and provided recommendations to address those issues. it was more about essay writing and data storytelling than applying complex data analysis techniques or tools. i used excel and google sheets to create simple charts from the data for identifying patterns, followed by writing three reports (the most absorbing part):
+>In this project, I collaborated with an astrology business to understand their challenges, analyze their data, and identify trends.
+I provided recommendations to address these issues.
+The focus was more on essay writing and data storytelling than on using advanced data analysis techniques or tools.
+I used Excel and Google Sheets to create simple charts from the data to spot patterns.
+The most engaging part was writing three detailed reports.

->one on the business background and its challenges
+>The proposal report covered the business background and its challenges.
 >
->another on the metadata and descriptive statistics of the data used for the analysis
+>The mid term focused on the metadata and descriptive statistics of the data used for analysis.
 >
->the last one on results, findings, interpretations, and recommendations
+>The final report presented results, findings, interpretations, and recommendations.
 >
->finally, i wrapped up the project journey in a 10-page presentation.
+>In the end, the project journey was summarized in a 10-page presentation.